Skip to content

 Why do whales migrate?

 Whales undertake some of the longest migrations on earth, often swimming many thousands of miles, over many months, to breed in the tropics.
 But what drives whales to brave the high seas like this?
 This is a question that has long fascinated both the general public and the research community.
 Several studies have attempted to shed light on this phenomenon and three main conclusions emerge.
-Depending on the species, whales migrate for reasons related to reproduction, feeding or, more surprisingly, even for moulting.
+Depending on the species, whales migrate for reasons related to reproduction, feeding or, more surprisingly, even for molting.

 Migration is defined as a movement from one place to another taking place periodically.
 In many cases this periodicity is seasonal and involves regular outward and return movements on a geographical scale.
 Whales, dolphins and porpoises, the order Cetacea, form a group of highly specialized mammals living an entirely aquatic existence.
 It includes two suborders: the Mysticeti (known as baleen whales) and the Odontoceti (toothed whales).
 The mysticetes have no teeth and instead they carry a few hundred baleen plates in their mouths.
 These plates form a dense mat which acts as a filter for sifting food from seawater.